Chutlhu/PhD_Defense_slides/plan.md

 Probably the most striking example of the properties of echoes are the bats that use it to navigate in the dark and hunting.
 Such techniques is used by dolphins it is a the based of the sonar technology.

-In signal processing the sound propagation is typically either completely ignored or considered full.
+In signal processing the sound propagation is typically either ignored or modeled it fully.
-In the former case, this assumption lead to huge simplification, but consider reverberation as noise term.
-While the latter is very challenging.
+In the former case, this assumption lead to huge simplification, but consider reverberation as noise term, as a nuisance.
+While the latter, the estimation of the full sound propagation effect is very challenging.
-The echo-aware processing offer the an alternative that allow better modeling, while not requiring to fully estimated the sound propagation.
+The echo-aware processing offer an attractive alternative that allow better modeling, while not requiring to fully estimated the sound propagation.
+This was particularly underlined by a paper from Microsoft Research, titled turning enemy into friends, referring to echoes in signal processing.

 ### Outline and contribution